 Farfalle pasta can be made by hand, as was the case in the past.
-It is usually made from small rectangular or oval pieces of rolled out pasta dough which have the two ends trimmed to have ruffled edges and are then pinched in the middle.
+It is usually made from small rectangular or oval pieces of rolled out pasta dough, which have the two ends trimmed to have ruffled edges.
+They are then pinched in the middle.
 If you want to make farfalle at home you can take a look at the video below from Jamie Oliver.
 To make enough farfalle dough for 4 people you need.

 400g durum wheat semolina flour, 1 pinch salt and 220ml water or as needed, at room temperature.
 Although some people use 4 eggs instead of water.
 The rule is 100g of flour person and 1 egg per person.